imfht/asyncio-example/README.md

 # asyncio-example
 Here show how to send concurrency requests via python3.5 built in asyncio.

+## Update
+Add Async Poll.
+Can be found at AsyncPoll.py .
+The old version create looots of coroutines and cost looots of memorys without Async poll.
 # Usage
 Require Python3.5+.
 Tested on Python3.7.